Section 21A factors “in addition to” any Act or rule of law

 In ordinary language, duress implies forcible restraint and compulsion: R v N [1999] NSWCCA 187 per Adams J at [35].

 Section 21A(3)(d) must be interpreted in light of the common law on the subject.
-Where an offender commits a crime while acting under duress which falls short of a complete defence to the charge, this “non-exculpatory duress” is capable of being a mitigating factor at sentence: Tiknius v R [2011] NSWCCA 215 (although the case concerned a Commonwealth offence the court declared the common law on the subject).
-Non-exculpatory duress may be taken into account as a mitigating factor for two reasons: it may affect the degree of the offender’s subjective or moral culpability and prospects of rehabilitation: Tiknius v R at [41].
+Where an offender commits a crime while acting under duress which falls short of a complete defence to the charge, this “non-exculpatory duress” is capable of being a mitigating factor at sentence: Tiknius v R [2011] NSWCCA 215 (although the case concerned a Commonwealth offence the Court declared the common law on the subject).
+Non-exculpatory duress may be taken into account as a mitigating factor for two reasons: it may affect the degree of the offender’s subjective or moral culpability, and their prospects of rehabilitation: Tiknius v R at [41].
 It is relevant to the assessment of objective gravity if an offence is committed because of threats and fear of harm to oneself or others rather than financial profit or greed.
-These matters bear upon the moral or true culpability of an offender: R v Z (2005) 2 AC 467 at [22].
+These matters bear upon the moral or true culpability of an offender: R v Hasan (2005) 2 AC 467 at [22].
 Where the source of duress is conduct of persons in another country a court is entitled to approach such claims with a significant degree of circumspection as claims may be easily made: Tiknius v R at [45].

 General deterrence has a very substantial role on sentence in cases where non-exculpatory duress is relied upon by the offender … The grooming and pressuring of persons to become involved in drug importation offences have been said to be “unremarkable features of many importation offences” … At times, the persons targeted by those recruiting them are said to have submissive or compliant personalities … [Case citations omitted.]

-The Court of Criminal Appeal has continued to apply Tiknius v R notwithstanding the decision of Muldrock v The Queen (2011) 244 CLR 120: Giang v R [2017] NSWCCA 25 at [32]–[33].
-Muldrock v The Queen did not place duress, provocation, mental state and mental illness outside the scope of objective features, or confine duress to a purely subjective consideration: Giang v R at [33].
-As to decisions since Muldrock v The Queen, see Kuti v R [2012] NSWCCA 43; Lindsay v R [2012] NSWCCA 124; Cherdchoochatri v R [2013] NSWCCA 118; RCW v R (No 2) (2014) 244 A Crim R 541: Giang v R at [33].
+The High Court decision of Muldrock v The Queen (2011) 244 CLR 120 did not place duress, provocation, mental state and mental illness outside the scope of objective features, or confine duress to a purely subjective consideration, and the Court of Criminal Appeal continues to apply Tiknius v R (a decision pre-Muldrock v The Queen): Giang v R [2017] NSWCCA 25 at [32]–[33]; see also Tepania v R [2018] NSWCCA 247 at [112].
+Case examples include: Hurkmans v R [2024] NSWCCA 126 at [84]–[86]; Eyeson v R [2024] NSWCCA 52 at [40]–[41], [54]; DG v R (No 1) [2023] NSWCCA 320 at [34]–[35]; Qaumi, Farhad v R [2020] NSWCCA 163 at [467]; Kuti v R [2012] NSWCCA 43; Lindsay v R [2012] NSWCCA 124; Cherdchoochatri v R [2013] NSWCCA 118; RCW v R (No 2) [2014] NSWCCA 190.
+Accordingly, non-exculpatory duress may be relevant to the assessment of objective seriousness: Tepania v R at [112].

-In Kuti v R, duress was a mitigating factor to some extent, but not such as to remove the need for deterrence.
-In Lindsay v R, the judge was not convinced that pressure from the offender’s “creditors” was “pressing on him as a motivation to commit [the] crime”.
+In Kuti v R, duress was a mitigating factor to some extent, but not such as to remove the need for deterrence: [41].
+In Lindsay v R, the judge was not convinced that pressure from the offender’s “creditors” was “pressing on him as a motivation to commit [the] crime”: [15], [17]–[18].

-In R v Ceissman [2004] NSWCCA 466 at [24] Wood CJ at CL considered “economic duress” as a motive for participation in the offence of aggravated break enter and steal in company, contrary to s 112(2) Crimes Act, and held that it did not mitigate the respondent’s objective criminality.
-The respondent’s participation in the offence stemmed from independent criminal conduct arising out of his continued association with career criminals: at [24].
+In R v Ceissman [2004] NSWCCA 466 at [24] Wood CJ at CL considered “economic duress” as a motive for participation in the offence of aggravated break enter and steal in company, contrary to s 112(2) Crimes Act, and held that it did not mitigate the offender’s objective criminality.
+The offender’s participation in the offence stemmed from independent criminal conduct arising out of his continued association with career criminals: [24].
+This principle was applied by Spigelman CJ in R v N at [57]–[59].

 [11-250] Section 21A(3)(e) — the offender does not have any record (or any significant record) of previous convictions